Beanpole ‘MAMI’ Review – An Intense post-War drama from Women’s perspective

 Iva’s friend from the frontline, Masha (Vasilisa Perelygina) returns to her after the end of World War II and secures a job as an attendant in the same hospital.
 Contrary to gullible and fragile Iva, Masha is commanding in nature with a plastered smile and fierce eyes.
 Their life throttles in a downward spiral towards the insurmountable despair when Iva’s post-concussion syndrome casts reversible damage that changes their course of life, their friendship, their love forever.

 The only shred of hope having slipped away put them back in a traumatic condition.
 They show muted resignation to their latest trauma and deal with them differently.
 Iya’s suffering is more internalised that manifests itself in post-concussion syndrome, but Masha deals with it explicitly that makes the situation worse for her.
-When Masha sees no end to her incessant pain, she emotionally wriggles Iya that eventually drove them apart.
+When Masha sees no end to her incessant pain, she emotionally wriggles Iya, and that eventually drives them apart.